Imperial Japanese Navy: World War II

 In 1943, the Japanese also turned their attention to the defensive perimeters of their previous conquests.
 Forces on Japanese held islands in Micronesia were to absorb and wear down an expected American counteroffensive.
 However, American industrial power become apparent and the military forces that faced the Japanese in 1943 were overwhelming in firepower and equipment.
 From the end of 1943 to 1944 Japan's defensive perimeter failed to hold.

-The defeat at the Philippine Sea was a disaster for Japanese naval air power with American pilots terming the slanted air/sea battle the Great Marianas Turkey Shoot, mostly going in the favor of the U.S., while the battle of Leyte Gulf led to the destruction of a large part of the surface fleet.
-During the last phase of the war, the Imperial Japanese Navy resorted to a series of desperate measures, including a variety of Special Attack Units which were popularly called kamikaze.
-By May 1945, most of the Imperial Japanese Navy had been sunk and the remnants had taken refuge in Japan's harbors.
-By July 1945, the Nagato was the only remaining ship of the Imperial Japanese Navy's capital ships that had not been sunk in raids by the United States Navy.
+The catastrophic defeat in the Battle of the Philippine Sea in June 1944 was a disaster for Japanese naval air power, with the bulk of the IJN's highly-trained and, at this point in the war, largely irreplaceable carrier pilots shot down.
+The engagement was a setback from which the IJN's carrier air arm would never recover; American pilots termed the lopsided naval air battle the Great Marianas Turkey Shoot.
+Four months later, in October 1944, Japanese attempts to interdict American amphibious landings on the Philippine islands at Leyte Gulf, utilizing surface vessels without sufficient air cover, resulted in the destruction of a large part of the Japanese surface fleet.
+During the last phase of the war, the Imperial Japanese Navy resorted to a series of desperate measures, including a utilization of Special Attack Units, popularly called kamikazes.
+By May 1945, much of the Imperial Japanese Navy had been sunk, and surviving IJN warships had taken refuge in harbors on the Home Islands, due to both a lack of fuel and an inability to contend with overwhelming American naval airpower.
+In late July 1945, most of the remaining large warships of the Imperial Japanese Navy were sunk at anchor in air attacks on Kure and the Inland Sea.
+By August 1945, Nagato was the only surviving capital ship of the Imperial Japanese Navy.

+Naval Infantry units from 12th Air Fleet saw extensive action during South Sakhalin and Kuil Islands campaign in Soviet–Japanese War.